Business Competencies Courses

 Applying Benchmarking Principles to Purchasing

-This program provides guidance on how Supply Management activities can ensure greater value to organizations.
-Strategies, staff capability, and maturity models are used to allow participants a way to craft value-based strategies and implementation plans to increase supply management’s contribution to the bottom line.
+This program guides how Supply Management activities can ensure greater value to organizations.
+Strategies, staff capability, and maturity models are used to help participants craft value-based strategy and implementation plans to increase supply management’s contribution to the bottom line.

 As a result of attending this course, participants will: